hieberr/swift-sandbox/README.md

 ## Notable Projects
-[MVVM demo] (https://github.com/hieberr/swift-sandbox/tree/master/DesignPatterns-MvvmDemo/DesignPatterns-MvvmDemo) - A simple app which demonstrates using a ViewModel class to stand between the Model and the ViewController.
-This is a simple example, but the the more comples MVVM approach is best used for more complicated user interfaces where it is useful to decouple viewController and the Model classes.
-This approach allows you to unit test the ViewModel functionality which would otherwise be difficult to unit test.
+[MVVM demo](https://github.com/hieberr/swift-sandbox/tree/master/DesignPatterns-MvvmDemo/DesignPatterns-MvvmDemo) - A simple app which demonstrates using a ViewModel class to stand between the Model and the ViewController.
+This is a simple example, but the the more complex MVVM approach is best used for more complicated user interfaces where it is useful to decouple viewController and the Model classes.
+This approach allows you to unit test the ViewModel functionality which would otherwise be difficult.
+This also makes it easier to swap out the Model, or Swap out the ViewController/View with a new implementation.

 [Custom Keyboard (Swift2.0)](https://github.com/hieberr/swift-sandbox/tree/master/Swift2.0/Custom%20Keyboard) - A bare bones 3rd party keyboard extension with a button that plays a sound.